AceAbhi147/ContactlessElevatorSystem/README.md

 4. **Nx Tools**: Interaction with Nx media server and client.

+## Streaming a sample video

+    1. Create a configuration file for the RTSP server called rtsp-simple-server.yml:
+    protocols: [tcp]
+    paths:
+      all:
+        source: publisher

+    2. Start the RTSP server as a Docker container:
+    $ docker run --rm -it -v $PWD/rtsp-simple-server.yml:/rtsp-simple-server.yml -p 8554:8554 aler9/rtsp-simple-server:v1.3.0

+    3. Use ffmpeg to stream a video file (looping forever) to the server: ffmpeg -re -stream_loop -1 -i file_name_with_path -c copy -f rtsp rtsp://localhost:8554/debug

 ## Deployment

 The project is available as a Docker image on Docker Hub: